Add Varithena to

-Only one or two needle sticks per treatment
+Only 1 to 2 needle sticks per treatment

 Varithena® (polidocanol injectable foam) is indicated for the treatment of incompetent great saphenous veins, accessory saphenous veins and visible varicosities of the great saphenous vein (GSV) system above and below the knee.
 Varithena® improves the symptoms of superficial venous incompetence and the appearance of visible varicosities.